espsrc/databeers/talks/rodrigo_cabello.md

-## Using AI techniques to create hyperrealistics digital twins
+## Using AI techniques to create hyper realistic digital twins

 ## Authors